SimaMN/pdsnd_github/README.md

    - Counts of each gender (NYC and Chicago only)
    - Earliest, most recent, and most common year of birth (NYC and Chicago only)

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## Tips to Improve Your Code

 1. **Format your numbers related to time using round()(opens in a new tab) function.
 It does not make much sense to use decimals like 7.55738383 with seconds/minutes.
 Instead it should be formatted to 7.6 seconds.**